The-Learning-And-Vision-Atelier-LAVA/ArbSR/README.md

 			└── 0800.png
 ```

-1.3 Specify `--dir_data` based on the HR and LR images path.
-In option.py, '--ext' is set as 'sep_reset', which first convert .png to .npy.
-If all the training images (.png) are converted to .npy files, then set '--ext sep' to skip converting files.

 ### 2. Begin to train
 Run `./main.sh` to train on the DIV2K dataset.
 Please update `dir_data` in the bash file as `your_data_path`.